 Duration of the Course

 The length of time it takes to complete the course depends on your other commitments.
 There are approximately 150 hours of work in the course.
 As a general guideline most students complete the course within 3-6 months.
-You have 6 months to complete the course.
+You have as long as you like to complete the course.

 Award of Certificate